httpsecure/kembang/README.md

 </h3>

 <p align="center">
-  Kembang is a Hugo theme for blogging websites, which you can easily update and customize.
+  Kembang is a Hugo theme for blogging websites made with bootstrap, which you can easily update and customize.
 </p>